-The School of Business offers a program of study leading to a Master of Business Administration degree (MBA).
-Consistent with the liberal arts mission of the University, the objective of the MBA program is to provide essential knowledge and skills that can be directly utilized by business professionals in both the private and public sectors.
-The program emphasizes a solid grounding in graduate business education, combined with sufficient elective course work to provide for individual preferences and career enhancement.
-Elective course work may be chosen from four Business areas (accounting, marketing, management, and finance), Public Administration, or Computer Science.
+The Master of Business Administration (MBA) degree at Kentucky State University provides emphasizes a solid grounding in graduate business education, combined with sufficient elective course work to provide for individual preferences and career enhancement.
+The MBA program provides essential knowledge and skills that can be utilized by business professionals in both the private and public sectors.
+Elective course work may be chosen from four Business areas (accounting, marketing, management, and finance), Public Administration or Computer Science.

 The Chairperson of the School of Business and the MBA Coordinator oversee the program, and are members of the University’s Graduate Council.